Handmade Air Fresheners

 • Fork & Spoon

-To start off, I ordered these cute little owl molds from Amazon.com.
+To start off, I ordered these cute little silicone owl molds from Amazon.
 They took a little while to come from china but they were so worth it!
 The bonus is, the molds can be used for soaps and candles too.
 I love versatility.

-Once you have your mixture at the right consistency, start spooning it into the mold.
-Let the mixture rest for a minute or two to allow full saturation of all the plaster particles.
+Once you have mixed your plaster to the right consistency, let it rest for a minute or two.

-When removing from the mold, carefully peel the edges away and gentle coax out your creation!
+When removing your plaster from the mold, gently begin to peel the edges aware and coax out your air freshener!

 Troubleshooting